prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Response:**

   :status 200:
-    The operation succeeded, the mint confirms that no double-spending took place.
+    The operation succeeded, the exchange confirms that no double-spending took place.
   :status 401 Unauthorized:
     One of the signatures is invalid.
   :status 403: